olap4j/olap4j/README.txt

 Contents of this distribution
 -----------------------------

-This is a binary distribution of olap4j.
+This is a distribution of olap4j, the open Java API for accessing OLAP data.
 For version information, see VERSION.txt.
 For licensing, see LICENSE.html.